-If it was a misunderstanding, it was one that has backfired spectacularly on the government.
+If it was a misunderstanding, it has backfired spectacularly on the government.
 Green Dam is net nanny software.
-Chinese authorities had claimed it was necessary to protect people from pornography but the software also blocks politically sensitive terms and can be updated remotely to filter out other “undesired” items.
-But the software has some undesired features of its own.
+Chinese authorities claimed it was necessary to protect people from pornography but the software also blocks politically sensitive terms and can be updated remotely to filter out other “undesired” items.
+The software has some undesired features of its own.
 It is spyware which uses unencrypted data which can be easily hacked.
 It is also not robust with known versions not working for Firefox or Safari and is also not compatible with Macs or Linux machines.
 Like the controversial proposed Australian “clean feed” it is also resource hungry and may impact performance.
 Worst of all, it may be pirated software.

-This ham-fisted drama provoked exactly what the government didn’t want: a very public controversy about censorship.
+This ham-fisted drama provoked exactly what the government didn’t want: a public controversy about censorship.
 Chinese journalist Michael Anti says the intrusive filtering treated all consumers like children.
 “China is a kindergarten, that is the basic logic behind this,” says Michael Anti, a Chinese journalist and popular microblogger.
 “It’s stupid.
 It’s so stupid.”
-Meanwhile, Hong Kong-based Internet scholar Rebecca McKinnon said the debacle has turned into the laughing stock of China.
+Hong Kong-based Internet scholar Rebecca McKinnon said the debacle has turned into the laughing stock of China.

 On her blog, McKinnon got hold of a document from an anonymous source ordering Green Dam’s installation on all PCs.
 The software’s black list contains about 2,700 words related to pornography and about 6,500 “politically sensitive” words.
 According to McKinnon’s document locally made and imported PCs are required to pre-install the latest version of “Green Dam Youth Escort” by 1 July.
-PC Manufacturers and Green Dam’s developers Jinhui Computer System Engineering are then required to provide monthly reports to China’s Ministry of Industry and Information Technology (MIIT) about sales figures and the number of copies installed.
+PC Manufacturers and Green Dam’s developers Jinhui Computer System Engineering are then required to provide monthly reports to China’s Ministry of Industry and Information Technology about sales figures and the number of copies installed.

-But there are serious questions about the legitimacy of the software, beyond the censorship ramifications.
+There are serious questions about the legitimacy of the software, beyond the censorship ramifications.
 According to The Register, the software was pirated from an American software maker Solid Oak and also uses open-source code without displaying the proper license.
-US software maker Solid Oak is seeking injunctions against Jinhui and its US suppliers claiming that Green Dam code uses libraries tagged with the name of its CyberSitter application and makes calls back to Solid Oak servers.
+US software maker Solid Oak is seeking injunctions against Jinhui and its US suppliers claiming Green Dam code uses libraries tagged with the name of its CyberSitter application and makes calls back to Solid Oak servers.

 The British online IT magazine also warns the software poses a massive security risk as a single point of failure.
 If it were possible to hack into the code, says The Register, Green Dam could be used to create a huge malicious software robot.
 It could also be used to create targeted attacks on government computers.
-It is probably this latter threat that the government wants fixed up before it proceeds with making it compulsory.
+It is probably this latter threat the government wants fixed up before it proceeds with making it compulsory.